Here's the bizarre story of 42 deteriorating ‘President Heads’ located at a recycling center.

 Maybe the deterioration or the location of a random field adds to the allure, because it truly is a WTF creepy-cool vibe as I ventured around with 42 of the most prominent figures in American History.
 And no, Obama’s wasn’t sculpted.

-How to see them and what to expect?
+Top tips to see the President Heads and what to expect.

 Plan ahead because it’s not offered every weekend and does sell out.
 The walking path between the heads is drowned in mud, which is a shame because the field is surrounded by mounds of mulch.
 The guides will tell you that they use the ticket sales to invest into restoration of the heads, but there is absolutely no indication that they do that.